cyfko/filter-build/README.md

 ## Motivation

 Modern web applications often need **dynamic, user-driven search and filtering**.
-Traditional approaches—like hard-coded filters or exposing full SQL—are inflexible and can introduce security risks.
-This project offers a reusable solution that:
+Traditional approaches like static filters or exposing raw queries are inflexible or expose security risks.

+This library proposes a reusable, framework-agnostic solution that:
-- Lets clients combine filters dynamically (AND, OR, NOT).
+- Allows clients to build complex filters dynamically combining multiple conditions with AND, OR, NOT.
-- Prevents direct access to sensitive database fields.
+- Prevents direct exposure of database fields by using abstract tokens.
+- Supports multiple conditions on the same property by separating filter token from property reference.
-- Works with any backend stack by abstracting filter logic and field mapping.
+- Works seamlessly across different backend technologies.

 ---

 ## Features

-- Simple, expressive *DSL-based* filter expressions:
+- Expressive, simple *DSL-based* filter language
-  For example, `(NAME & AGE) | CITY`.
-- Secure *enum or key-based mapping*—only whitelisted fields are filterable.
-- Backend-agnostic: Framework-independent core logic.
+- Filter tokens uniquely identify conditions, with clear `ref` mapping to backend properties
+- Complex boolean logic with `AND`, `OR`, `NOT`, and parentheses
+- Secure enum or whitelist-based field mapping preventing access to sensitive data
-- Fully reusable across multiple entities and data models.
+- Fully framework-agnostic and reusable across diverse entities and data models
-- Compatible with a variety of ORMs and database backends.
+- Compatible with various query toolkits and ORMs

 ---

 ## How It Works

-1. **Frontend** sends a JSON request containing:
+1. The client sends a JSON request:
-    - `filters`: a map of keys to filter conditions (operator + value).
+   - `filters`: an object mapping unique filter tokens (keys) to filter conditions, each condition including a `ref` field referencing the backend property.
-    - `combineWith`: a DSL string referencing those keys.
+   - `combineWith`: a DSL string referencing the tokens, expressing the boolean logic.

-2. **Backend** workflow:
+2. The backend:
-    - Maps allowed keys to real entity or database fields (via an enum/whitelist).
+   - Maps tokens to validated properties via `ref`.
-    - Parses the DSL to build a boolean expression tree.
+   - Parses the DSL into a boolean expression tree.
-    - Dynamically generates native query/filter objects.
-    - Only exposes fields pre-approved for filtering.
+   - Builds native queries or criteria filters accordingly.
+   - Executes the query and returns filtered results.

 ---